The Andromeda Strain: Reception

 Reviews for The Andromeda Strain were overwhelmingly positive, and the novel was an American bestseller, establishing Michael Crichton as a respected novelist and science-fiction writer.
+The Andromeda Strain is one of the books credited with creating the techno-thriller genre.

-The Pittsburgh Press said it was "Relentlessly suspenseful...
+The Pittsburgh Press said it was "relentlessly suspenseful...
 A hair-raising experience."

-Detroit Free Press called it "Hideously plausible suspense... [that] will glue you to your chair."

-Library Journal said The Andromeda Strain was "One of the most important novels of the year (1969)."
+The Detroit Free Press called it "Hideously plausible suspense... will glue you to your chair."
+Library Journal said The Andromeda Strain was "One of the most important novels of the year".

-The New York Timess Christopher Lehmann-Haupt said "Tired out by a long day in the country, I was awake way past bedtime.
+The New York Timess Christopher Lehmann-Haupt said, "Tired out by a long day in the country, I was awake way past bedtime.
 My arms were numb from propping up my head.
 By turning from side to side, I had driven the cats from their place at the foot of the bed, and they were disgruntled.
 I was very likely disturbing my wife's sleep.
 But I was well into Michael Crichton's The Andromeda Strain.
 And he had me convinced it was all really happening."

-Most other critics say that The Andromeda Strain is the novel that created the Techno-thriller genre.

 Sequel

-A sequel titled The Andromeda Evolution, written by Daniel H. Wilson, was released on November 12, 2019.
+A sequel titled The Andromeda Evolution written by Daniel H. Wilson was published on November 12, 2019.
+Crichton's name still appears on the cover in large print, despite the book being written after his death.